Yelp/nrtsearch/docs/server_configuration.rst

    * - maxWarmingQueries
      - int
-     - Maximum number of queries to send during warming
+     - Maximum number of queries to store for warming
      - 0

    * - warmingParallelism